milosvalko/Agdas/README.md

 </p>

 # Requierements
 Firstly, for pyAgdas is required Python3.
-It is available [here](https://www.python.org/downloads/). \
+It is available [here](https://www.python.org/downloads/).

+## Installation of Python packages
+1. Running the *run.py* script installs all dependencies and starts the application.
+If a new dependency is added with the update, it will be installed.
+This is the easiest way to run pyAGDAS.

+2. Run *install_requirements.py* for automatic installation of required libraries. \
+`python install_requirements_windows.py` - command

+3. Or you can do it manually... \
 In the project are used some libraries require to be installed before starting using the project.
 Here is a list of them: \
 *matplotlib==3.1.2*\
 *numpy==1.17.4*\